 - Population, family, and neighborhood;

 - Health conditions and health care;

-- Social development, behavioral health, and teen fertility; and
+- Social development and behavioral health; and

 - Education and achievement.